DGmip/managed24-nodejs/README.md

   - Make a GKE cluster
   - Use JWT for securing the endpoint, instead of just an API Key
   - Make the connection to the db persistent / protected from failure
+  - Integrate CI with Github/Lab
+  - Test the expressJS functions on this side, as well